-Facts About Uganda, Travel Information
+Facts about Uganda, Uganda Travel Information and Tips

 Here are Facts about Uganda famously known as “The Pearl of Africa”.
 One of the top African safari destinations with the most thrilling unique attractions that are not yet discovered by mass tourists.
 A country with a astonishing beauty with rolling hills, sparkling crate lakes, a variety of wildlife and indeed with half of the world’s remaining endangered Mountain Gorillas.

 A variety of attributes makes Uganda the most memorable destination experience include the friendliness of the people, the lush green vegetation, the all year round beautiful climate, the nebulous attractions from the famous mountains of the moon in the western part of Uganda, the origin of the mighty River Nile, the great safari experience to the primates.
 Uganda does not only offer a splendid ornithological experience but also offers everything to make it the ultimate life time destination of choice.

 African Pearl Safaris welcomes you to Uganda which is gifted by Nature and a lot of our safari highlights which are waiting to be discovered.

 Uganda the most beautiful (Its naturalness) and friendly African local people is one of the best and memorable experiences that explains it all one can get from Africa.
 One of the country’s most striking features, the shimmering Lake Victoria that dominates the South, her blue waters funneling into the Nile River which journeys the length of Uganda, the abundant bird species, rivers, waterfalls, mountains and wetlands make Uganda a lush tropical haven